KRFOSS/kali-docs/usb/vmware-usb-boot-in-vm/index.md

 ![usb-boot-vm-14](usb-boot-vm-14.png)

 This indicates that EFI is enabled.
-If it’s not, triple-check that you entered the firmware line correctly in the "Advanced" section of settings.
+If it's not, triple-check that you entered the firmware line correctly in the "Advanced" section of settings.
 Note that in some cases, this EFI Network check may hang.
 Simply pressing ESC within the VM nudges the process along.

 To access the Boot Manager, you can click on "Virtual Machine" on the Apple window bar at the top, and then click "Power on to firmware".

 ![usb-boot-vm-15](usb-boot-vm-15.png)

 From here, you can select "EFI Internal Shell" to get into the shell.
-If you get something like this, missing an fs0 map, then EFI doesn’t see your USB drive.
+If you get something like this, missing an fs0 map, then EFI doesn't see your USB drive.
 If this is the case, power off the virtual machine, unplug the USB, start the VM, and immediately after pressing start, insert the drive, looking for the checkmark in settings.

-If everything goes well, you’re booted into Kali.
+If everything goes well, you're booted into Kali Linux.
 Otherwise, you can get to an EFI shell with ESC, "EFI Internal Shell".
 A "happy" EFI shell looks like this:

 ![usb-boot-vm-16](usb-boot-vm-16.png)

 Note the fs0 map.
-Next, you can enter ‘fs0:’ and ‘ls’ to look around.
+Next, you can enter ‘fs0:' and ‘ls' to look around.

 ![usb-boot-vm-17](usb-boot-vm-17.png)

-You can enter ‘cd efi\boot’ (notice the backslash, not a forward slash!) and boot the device manually with ‘bootx64.efi’
+You can enter ‘cd efi\boot' (notice the backslash, not a forward slash!) and boot the device manually with ‘bootx64.efi'

 ![usb-boot-vm-18](usb-boot-vm-18.png)